KirklandLab/CutandTag_Alignment_QC/README.md

 + **Python**: for duplicate capping logic, metric generation, and workflow support scripts

 **Note**: All tool paths, versions, and parameters are centrally managed in `config.yml`, making the pipeline reproducible, portable, and easy to maintain.

++ The workflow was developed and tested using **Snakemake 7.32.4**
++ The included `run_workflow.sbatch` script uses Snakemake's generic `--cluster` and `--cluster-config` submission interface
++ Other Snakemake versions, particularly version 8 or newer, may require migration to a Slurm executor plugin

 ---